vanderhoornm/android-MythTV-Leanfront/README.md

 All recording rules are listed.
 Press enter on any rule to modify it.

+### Upcoming Recordings Page

+All upcoming recordings are listed.
+Press enter on any cell to modify it.

 ### Rule updating

 The page that updates recording rules is similar to the corresponding pages in mythfrontend.
 The feature "New Episodes Only" is disabled unless you have a recent build of mythbackend.
 There is a bug in older versions that prevents this from working.